 RETUSUS, -a, -um (re-TEW-sus) - Rounded at the end, but with a broad and shallow notch in the center; retuse.

 REVERSED - in a flower, not having a twisted pedicel, non resupinate.

 REVERSION (ree-VER-zhuhn) - A change backward to an earlier condition.

 REVERSUS, -a, -um (ree-VER-sus) - Turned around; reversed.

-REVOLUTE (rev-o-lute) - rolled backward from the tip or margins to the undersurface.
+REVOLUTE (rev-o-lute) - rolled backward or down-wards from the tip or margins to the undersurface.

 REVOLUTUS, -a,-um (rev-oh-LEW-tus) - Rolled backward from the margin or apex; revolute.

 RHIZOMATOSE (RYE-zoh-mah-tose) - Having the characteristics of a rhizome.